CodedPrivateML: A Fast and Privacy-Preserving Framework for Distributed Machine Learning: Theoretical Results

-Consider the cost function \eqref{cost} that we aim to minimize in logistic regression when dataset $\mathbf{X}$ is replaced with the quantized dataset $\overline{\bX}$ using \eqref{eq:X_q}.
-Also denote $\bw^{*}$ as the optimal weight vector that minimizes~\eqref{cost} when $\hat{y}_i = g(\bxq_{i}\cdot \bw)$, where $\overline{\mathbf{x}}_i$ is row $i$ of $\bXq$.
-In this section we prove that CodedPrivateML would guarantee convergence to the optimal model parameters (i.e., $\bw^{*}$) while maintaining the privacy of the dataset against colluding workers.
+Consider the cost function \eqref{cost} when the dataset $\mathbf{X}$ is replaced with the quantized dataset $\overline{\bX}$.
+Also, denote $\bw^{*}$ as the optimal weight vector that minimizes~\eqref{cost} when $\hat{y}_i = s(\bxq_{i}\cdot \bw)$, where $\overline{\mathbf{x}}_i$ is row $i$ of $\bXq$.
+In this section, we prove that {\cpml} guarantees convergence to the optimal model parameters (i.e., $\bw^{*}$) while maintaining the privacy of the dataset against colluding workers.
+Recall that the model update at the master follows from \eqref{eq:apprx_grad}, which is